rpede/MobileProgramming24/_learning_dart/objects.md

 implementation of UserService.
 Like a mock for testing.

-However in Dart you could just do:
+However, in Dart you could just do:

 ```dart
 class UserService {}